jonbmoore2500/brd_feedr_app/README.md

  - allows the user to create a new Feeder

 FeederSortMenu
- - allows the user to choose how they'd like the FeederCards to be displayed (alphabetically, by neighborhood, by rating, etc)
+ - allows the user to choose how they'd like the FeederCards to be displayed (alphabetically, by neighborhood, by rating, etc).
+The function that performs the actual sort is contained in FeedersContext

 FeederCard
  - displays info about each Feeder